 What is a responsive logo?

 A responsive logo is the term given to a primary logo that exists in several, slightly different and easily scalable variations.
 The need for flexible/ responsive logo design has grown with the demands of a digital environment.
-Along with a full brand name used for print, a logo also requires a simplified, short-form version.
+Along with a full brand name that is usually used for print, a logo also requires a simplified, short-form version.
 Often a minimal responsive logo is the first letter of the brand name or its mark/symbol in isolation.
 A successful responsive logo must still be recognisable even at the top of your browser - as a tiny 16 x 16 pixel favicon.

 Unpacking the definition